What Safety PPE do Automotive Industry Workshops, Mechanics and Technicians need?

 Australia’s Automotive Industry is broad-reaching and intersects with the transport, maritime, and power generation sectors.
 Automotive work doesn’t only involve maintenance and repair; it also includes manufacturing, retailing, and parts sourcing.
 This variety makes safety a priority in the Automotive Industry due to the heavy, industrial nature of the work.

 In the Automotive Industry, workers must maintain their PPE to ensure that all their equipment is appropriately rated for the job, suitably fitted to the user, and is in good working condition.
-PPE maintenance is always easier when PPE products have been sourced from a trusted, high-quality supplier such as VISIONSafe.
+PPE maintenance is always easier when PPE products have been sourced from a trusted, high-quality supplier of PPE for automotive such as VISIONSafe.

-Whether you are a mechanic, technician, fitter, contractor, or home workshop enthusiast, you should have these items on your Automotive PPE checklist.
+Whether you are a mechanic, technician, fitter, contractor, or home workshop enthusiast, you should have these items on your PPE for Automotive checklist.

 Workshop Ear Protection for Automotive Workers